Ashes to Ashes, Dust to Dust

 This will take you to a monument dedicated to a well known person who explored areas of North America that became parts of the Northwest Territory and later states of the United States.
 He is also well known for his other choosen profession

-I have lived in this area for over 20 years and knew of this monuments existence but only recently actually found it.
+I had lived in this area for over 20 years and knew of this monuments existence but didn't know exactly where it was located.
 In the hopes of guiding visitors to it I have decided to make it part of a cache.
-The cache is winter friendly but will require climbing a few stairs to find one of the dates.
+The cache is winter friendly and will NOT require climbing the stairs to find the dates.
+The monument is currently under reconstruction but this will not affect finding the dates needed.
 The final cache location is located in a little known and under used public access point in Ludington.
 The cache container is a small duct tape covered pill bottle with only room for the log book and very small items.
 Bring your own pencil.

 To claim the cache you will need to find two dates.